 National Museum of Toys and Miniatures

-The National Museum of Toys and Miniatures opened in 1982 and offers visitors the chance to explore the world's largest collection of miniatures, antique toys and marbles.
-The museum is housed in the historic 1911 Tureman Mansion, site of the infamous 1931 kidnapping of fashion designer Nell Donnelly.
-The bulk of the institution's collection, now numbering at over 86,000 artifacts, came from the combined collections of lifelong friends Mary Harris Francis and Barbara Marshall.
+The National Museum of Toys and Miniatures opened in 1982 and offers visitors the chance to explore the world's largest collection of fine-scale miniatures, dolls and dollhouses, antique toys, and offers dozens of exhibits related to the history of toys.
+The museum is housed in the historic 1911 Tureman Mansion and included a collection that has grown to over 86,000 artifacts.
+The museum began when lifelong friends Mary Harris Francis and Barbara Marshall decided to donate their collections to start the museum.
 Francis collected old toys as a hobby, while Marshall commissioned handcrafted miniatures from professional artists worldwide.
 In 2015, the museum reopened after an 18-month renovation that saw the addition of new interactive exhibits and an expanded collection of artifacts.
+Since that time, the museum's first floor has been dedicated to fine-scale miniatures while the second floor offers exhibits of toys from the past two centuries.

 Backstory and Context